This guide is designed to give you further insight into managing project schedules by utilizing task predecessors.

 Summary Task Level Predecessors

-You can archive the same results as above using summary tasks and predecessors, however using summary tasks does open up your project schedules for more advanced techniques.
+You can achieve the same results as above using summary tasks and predecessors, however using summary tasks does open up your project schedules for more advanced techniques.

-With the addition of the summary task (say Round 1), you can have the predecessor (say Concept) set at the summary level.
-What this does is trigger all tasks under the summary task to start when the previous task is done.
+With the addition of the summary task, you can have the predecessor set at the summary level.
+What this does is trigger tasks under the summary task to start when the predecessor task is done.